 - Save your CSV file.

 - Back in the Campaign's Bidding section, drag and drop your CSV file or click Browse.

-- Click on any bid to edit it or easily add or delete a single row, or bulk delete.
+- Click on any bid to edit it or easily add or delete a single row (as shown below), or bulk delete.